toledy/spotify/data_mining.md

-The final dataframe has been created, and the next step is to model with the features created.
+With this step, the final dataframe has been created.